Williams leads way as 11-try England hammer France

 The new-look half-back pairing of Williams and Wigan's Harry Smith started to gel as the half went on and England took control.

-And once Jake Wardle dummied to set up his Warriors club-mate Smith for England's second try on 20 minutes, Laurent Frayssinous's young side struggled to respond.
+And once Jake Wardle dummied to set up his Warriors club-mate Smith for England's second try on 20 minutes, Laurent Frayssinous' young side struggled to respond.

 The visitors' defence stood off as loose forward Morgan Smithies fed another Wigan player Ethan Havard for a debut try.